Spectral convergence bounds for classical and quantum Markov processes: Main result: Spectrum and Convergence

 Crucial for the main result Theorem~\ref{result} is that classical stochastic matrices and quantum channels both obey a power-boundedness condition.
 Given any norm $\Norm{\cdot}{}$ such that every $\cT\in\mathfrak{T}$ satisfies $\Norm{\cT}{}\leq C$, then for all $n\geq0$, $\Norm{\cT^n}{}\leq C$, i.e., $\cT$ generates a bounded semigroup $(\cT^n)_{n\geq0}$.
 In view of Lemma~\ref{wiener} this entails that $(\cT^n)_{n\geq0}$ obeys a Wiener algebra functional calculus with $\Norm{f(\cT)}{}\leq C\Norm{f}{W/mW}$.
 Although this observation is simple, we state it in a separate theorem to emphasize its importance.\\

 \begin{theorem} Let $(\cT^n)_{n\geq0}$ be a semigroup bounded with constant $C$ and let $m$ be the minimal polynomial of $\cT$, $m(\cT)=0$.
 Then

 holds for any function $f\in W$. \end{theorem} Theorem~\ref{wienerthm} can be used to bound various functions of transition maps of Markovian evolutions.
 For instance one might be interested in bounding the norm of the inverse of a transition map (if it exists).
 In \cite{AC} an estimate of $X^{-1}$ is derived for an algebraic Banach space operator $X$ by using Lemma~\ref{wiener} and bounding $\Norm{z^{-1}}{W/mW}$.
 This estimate immediately carries over to Markov transition maps.
 In this article we seek bounds for the rate of convergence of a semigroup; we will use Theorem~\ref{wienerthm} to relate this problem to the one of bounding $\Norm{z^n}{W/mW}$.
-In this way we obtain the following:
+The latter task has not yet been studied in the mathematical literature although it is deeply connected to the famous Kreiss matrix theorem.
+If spectral data is present then the resolvent estimate in the Kreiss matrix theorem can be extended to the interior of the unit disk and bounding $\Norm{z^n}{W/mW}$ corresponds to the task of establishing power-boundedness with given spectrum.